tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 Since its inception, Nix development has been primarily occupied with imposing the abstraction of functional programming onto the messy, real world of our Unix lineage: encoding and correctly dealing with object references in the file system, ensuring purity of function application, and working around built-in assumptions behind the mechanisms of different language ecosystems and build procedures — all while keeping performance acceptable.

-Despite numerous rough edges remaining due to the enormous scope of the undertaking, Nix, `nixpkgs`, and NixOS have been working products for many years.
+Despite numerous rough edges remaining due to the enormous scope of the undertaking, Nix, Nixpkgs, and NixOS have been working products for many years.
 Currently there is much work in progress to improve the user experience by presenting a more consistent command line interface and better error messages.

 However, something much more interesting lives in the long-term.